The University of Edinburgh, founded in 1583, is the sixth oldest university in the English-speaking world.

 The regenting system

-That fledgling garden grew to become the Royal Botanic Gardens a world-famous centre for the study of plants, their diversity and conservation.
+That fledgling garden grew to become Edinburgh’s Royal Botanic Garden a world-famous centre for the study of plants, their diversity and conservation.

 While both men were highly respected, Sibbald, as one of the founders of the Royal College of Physicians, Geographer of Scotland and physician to Charles II was especially important.

-By the end of the 18th century the university’s medical school, which developed along the lines of the school in Leiden, Holland had risen to a place of prominence in Europe.
+By the end of the 18th century, the university’s medical school, established in 1726, had risen to a place of prominence in Europe.
+It had developed along the lines of the school in Leiden, Holland .

 Transition from college to university